hertogp/pfx/README.md

 3. a `t:Pfx.ip_prefix/0`, or
 4. a `t:binary/0`, a string in IPv4 CIDR, IPv6, EUI-48 or EUI-64 format

-The first option allows for the creation of any sort of prefix, the second and third option yield either an IPv4 or IPv6 prefix.
+The first option allows for the creation of any sort of prefix using a `t:bitstring/0` and a `maxlen`.
+The second and third option yield either an IPv4 or IPv6 prefix.
 Lastly, strings can be used to create either IPv4, IPv6, EUI-48 or EUI-64 prefixes.

 Several functions, like `Pfx.unique_local?/1` are more IP oriented, and are included along with the more generic `Pfx` functions (like `Pfx.cut/3`) in